lnug/speakers/README.md

 - Month: [Preferred Month]
 - Twitter: [Twitter Username]

-If you have any questions regarding an event or your talk, please add a comment to your issue and we'll be in touch.
+If you have any questions regarding an event or your talk, please add an **extra** comment to your issue and we'll be in touch.

 * Please conform to the issue structure so that we can use the api to automate some of the event admin.